dennislee22/dennislee22.github.io/docs/cdppvc/dsocp.md

 # CDP Data Services Control Plane on Openshift
 {: .no_toc }

 This article describes the steps to deploy the CDP Data Services Control Plane on the Openshift platform.
+Please ensure that all the [prerequisites]({{ site.baseurl }}{% link docs/cdppvc/prerequisites.md %}) have already been prepared accordingly.

 - TOC
 {:toc}